List of Downton Abbey characters: Cora Crawley, Countess of Grantham

 Cora Crawley (née Levinson), Countess of Grantham (played by Elizabeth McGovern) (born 1868), usually called Lady Grantham, is the wife of Robert and mother of Mary, Edith and Sybil.
 A wealthy American heiress of Jewish descent, she married Robert around 1890 when the Crawleys were in straitened circumstances; her fortune helped rescue Downton, thereby making her a dollar princess.
 Although she has adopted the lifestyle of the British aristocracy, her character is portrayed as more forward-thinking and open-minded than that of her family, a trait her husband and daughters attribute to her "American-ness".
+Her eldest daughter Mary somewhat seems to have a low opinion about her mother, describing her marriage to Robert as one of "duty and boredom".
 Her industrious nature, first discovered during the First World War when she opens and maintains Downton as a convalescent home for soldiers, and later put to use on the Downton hospital board, often causes conflict with Robert, especially after she becomes president of the hospital board in the final series.
 However, Robert relents after seeing how effective Cora is in the role.
 During the summer of 1914, Cora discovers she has become pregnant for the first time in eighteen years, but she suffers a miscarriage caused by her maid O'Brien.
 Shortly after the war, Cora has Spanish influenza and nearly dies before making a full recovery.
 In 1923, an art historian Simon Bricker (played by Richard E. Grant), who had come to Downton Abbey to study one of its paintings, tries to flirt with Cora, making Robert jealous, but Cora steadfastedly resisted Bricker's advances.
-In the third film, Cora moves in with Robert to the Dower House.
+In the third film, Cora steadfastedly supported her daughter Mary, following the discrimination she began to receive after her divorce (which was attributed to her same "American-ness" that Mary had long looked down upon), declaring that she would no longer attend events where Mary wouldn't be invited due to her divorcee status.
+At the end, she & Robert retire to the dower house.

+Fellowes stated that the character of Cora had been largely inspired from that of Almina Herbert, who also lived in Highclere Castle (where the series was shot).